Karaka-Management/Organization-Guide/Strategy/Business Plan.md

 3. Speak to users and implement common workflows
 4. One philosophy and one core system for every module
 5. Put the user experience above ease of implementation
-6. Custom and specialized software implementations instead of generalized solutions.
+6. Specialized software implementations instead of generalized solutions.

 ### Strategy